Job Opening:

 QUALIFICATIONS

-• A minimum of (5) years experience in related discipline with a least (3) years multi-site management experience in long-term care with proven leadership and program development/supervisory experience, including multi-disciplinary knowledge.
+A minimum of (5) years experience in related discipline with at least (3) years multi-site management experience in long-term care with proven leadership and program development/supervisory experience, including multi-disciplinary knowledge.

 PHYSICAL DEMANDS